 WHAT HAPPENS WHEN WE CANNOT DO ALL THIS?

-And when this INABILITY TO COMMUNICATE results from a lacuna in the linguistic competence of a certain language as happened recently in the shocking and tragic death of Hrisheek Koley, a bright physics honour’s student of St. Xavier’s College, it raises serious questions upon our education and value systems.
+And when this INABILITY TO COMMUNICATE results from a lacunae in the linguistic competence of a certain language as happened in the shocking and tragic death of Hrisheek Koley, a bright physics honour’s student of St. Xavier’s College, it raises serious questions upon our education and value systems.

 There are TWO ASPECTS to this problem: